minprog/progik-old/30 Homework/70 Homework 7/10 Homework.md

 description in markdown of what you did at that step and why.

 You can then add new code-cells to plot other parts of the data, based on what you found in earlier steps.
-Feel free to add new functions, if you need them for your data.
+Feel free to add new functions if you need them for your data.
 Each code-cell step should be accompanied by a description in markdown.
 You can also search for other references on your topic and include them in the report as links or images.